 All plumbing materials have a life expectancy.
 Your pipes require periodic maintenance and replacement.
 For external pipes, keep an eye out for excessive rust and corrosion.
 If you can head it off early, you may prevent a broken pipe.
 Have regular plumbing inspections and watch for signs of a leak:

 - Dirt in water line

-Freezing weather is also what causes your water line to break.
-The fluctuation of temperatures even in the Dallas Fort Worth area cause swelling and shrinking of pipes that can lead to cracks.
-Little cracks can eventually lead to big breaks.
+Freezing weather can cause your water line to break.
+The fluctuation of temperatures, even in the Dallas Fort Worth area, cause swelling and shrinking of pipes that can lead to cracks.
+Small cracks lead to big breaks and eventually your pipe is fully compromised.
 It’s difficult to avoid this all the time with underground pipes, but you can wrap insulation around exposed pipes to prevent this.

-Aside from conductivity, the overall condition of the soil for underground pipes can have an effect on the pipe’s integrity.
-Pressure, movement, and even the roots of plants can weaken a pipe if given enough time.
+Aside from conductivity, the overall condition of the soil for underground pipes can affect your pipes’ integrity.
+Pressure, movement, and tree roots can weaken a pipe over time.